 Map legend : Blue : Interesting places, Orangey Red : great local restaurants, Green : local shops and services, Dark Red : Transport options.

-If you want to live like a local in Paris then start your day, if you are not having breakfast with me, by popping to the corner bakery for your fresh breads and pastries at the amazing Landamaine bakery.
-Eat there and have your first ‘real’ expresso of the morning.
+If you want to live like a local in Paris then start your day, if you’re not having breakfast with me, by popping to the corner bakery for your fresh breads and pastries at the amazing Landamaine bakery.
+You can eat there and have your first ‘real’ expresso of the morning.

 If your small children have more energy than you then take them to the children’s playground (2nd right), 5 minutes away on the way to the Moulin Rouge / Montmartre.

-Other than the dozens of restaurants and cool bars on Place de Clichy, one of only 10 pharmacies in Paris that are open 24/7 is there too a stone’s throw from the post office.
+Other than the dozens of restaurants and cool bars on Place de Clichy, one of only 10 pharmacies in Paris that are open 24/7 is there too (yes you can get your Covid Antigen test there even at midnight) a stone’s throw from the post office.